-This recipe needs at least a month to mature before it's ready to be consumed, so it's perfect to make when plums are in season around August, September and October so it's ready for around Christmas time.
+This plum chutney recipe needs at least a month to mature before it's ready to be consumed, so it's perfect to make when plums are in season around August, September and October.
+Making this delicious plum chutney in early autumn means it's ready for around Christmas time.
 If you put it in nice jars and wrap it in ribbon, it makes a lovely edible gift that's all the more special for being homemade.

 How to make Plum Chutney

 Get the best entertainment news, recipes, fashion, beauty and wellbeing advice for you.
 For FREE.Sign up